 Frequently Asked Questions (FAQs)

-How do I find a healthcare practitioner to recommend medical marijuana in Illinois?
+How do I find a physician certified to recommend medical marijuana in Pennsylvania?

-How do I register as a medical marijuana caregiver in Illinois?
+How do I register as a medical marijuana caregiver in Pennsylvania?

-A caregiver application can be submitted through the patient’s online portal.
-Visit our Medical Marijuana in Illinois page for information about how to register as a patient caregiver.
+All caregivers must register with the Pennsylvania Department of Health, then follow the instructions provided.
+Visit our Medical Marijuana in PA page for information about how to register as a patient caregiver.

-How long does it take to get a medical marijuana card in Illinois?
+How long will it take to receive my PA medical marijuana card?

-How much medical marijuana can I purchase in Illinois?
+How much medical marijuana can I purchase in Pennsylvania?

 Can I visit multiple dispensaries in one day?

-How do I renew my Illinois medical marijuana card?
+How often do I need to renew my PA medical marijuana card?